911: Devil Fish

 His broadcast day is over.
 [Tone.]

-Back in the pre-satellite, pre-cable, pre-500 channels Dark Ages of television, local TV stations would actually go off the air sometime after midnight, and not resume broadcasting until around sunrise.
+Back in the pre-satellite, pre-cable, pre-500 channels Dark Ages of television, local TV stations would actually go off the air around 2 a.m., and not resume broadcasting until around sunrise.
 The sign-off involved an announcement identifying the station’s frequency, licensing, ownership, and address, followed by, “We now conclude our broadcast day,” or words to that effect.
 This was sometimes accompanied by a montage of landscapes or patriotic images and a rendition of the national anthem.
-Then the station would either shut off its transmitter completely, leaving a dead channel, or, more commonly, would continue to broadcast a still test pattern of some kind, accompanied by an audio tone.
+Then the station would either shut off its transmitter completely, leaving a dead channel, or, more commonly, would continue to broadcast a still test pattern of some kind, accompanied by a high-pitched tone to encourage people to turn off their sets.

 Behind the scenes at MTV Unplugged.